ITFreha/Look-around/README.md

 # Look-around

 Rotate your device to look around.
-You need to fix the central circle on building's elements in a right way.
+You need to fixate the central circle on building's elements in a right way.

 <img src="/screenshots/Screenshot1.png" width=640>

-If fixed is right the progress panel will be green color
+if fixated right the progress panel will be green color

 <img src="/screenshots/Screenshot2.png" width=640>